This is the multi-page printable view of this section. Click here to print.

 kubernetes.io/service-account.name: "[namespace_name]-additional-cluster-admin"

-You can check the validity of the queried Admin Token value by modifying the ~/.kube/config file.
+You can verify the validity of the retrieved Admin Token value by editing the ~/.kube/config file.

-1. Modify the ~/.kube/config file to use the token for user authentication.
+1. Modify ~/.kube/config to use a token for user authentication.

-ex) users[0].user.token Modify to input the Admin Token value.
+Modify to ex) users[0].user.token and then enter the Admin Token value.

 Color mode